Game Design Books I Recommend

 Here are some games that have influenced my thinking about game design:

 - Hillfolk by Robin D. Laws et al. was a game that I didn't initially understand.
 It took me several iterations to really understand what it was trying to do.
 When I stopped trying to figure out what it wasn't I realized that Dramasystem is an absolutely brilliant way of thinking about relationships and pacing in stories.
-Hillfolk is the worked example of this as a complete game, but it drove home the admonition "people, not things" to me in ways that other RPGs hadn't until that point.
+Hillfolk is the complete worked example of Dramasystem as a game with a setting.
+Dramasystem as a whole drove home the admonition "people, not things" to me in ways that other RPGs hadn't until that point.
 I consider this game required reading for any game designer that wants to take their game design and stories to the next level.
 (There's also a system reference document to this and Robin's other excellent game systems "GUMSHOE" and "Questworlds" available on the Game System SRDs page.
+Hamlet's Hit Points and Beating the Story dive deeper into the storybeats system in these games and are required reading for anyone trying to understand pacing and drama in games or writing).

 - Ironsworn by Shawn Tomkin is a solo game RPG that fuses the mechanics of games like Dungeon World (a Powered by the Apocalypse game), Burning Wheel, Fate, and others to create an experience that has eclipsed many of the games that I have played.
 It changed how I think about games and game systems and rekindled my love for PbtA-style games.
 It showed me something that was missing in much of my solo RPG-playing games, which is that sense of not knowing the outcome or how the world (people, places, things) will react.
 It creates a deep and immersive experience that is unlike any solo RPG game I have played.